 A handbook describing the major and minor in greater detail, including additional career information, is available from the department chair.
-More information on the department and an electronic version of the handbook are also available on the website (www.bates.edu/SOC.xml).
+More information on the department and an electronic version of the handbook are also available on the website (bates.edu/sociology).

 Major Requirements.
 Students majoring in sociology must complete eleven courses: SOC 204, 205, two junior-senior research seminars (SOC 395), and a senior thesis.
-Majors in the classes of 2013 and 2014 take any additional six courses in the Department of Sociology.
+Major in the Class of 2014 take any additional six courses in the Department of Sociology.
 Majors in the Class of 2015 and beyond must complete the senior capstone course (SOC 405) plus any additional five sociology courses.
 The additional courses may include one Short Term sociology course; an independent study in sociology also may be taken to fulfill the major.
 Majors planning to study abroad should consult the FAQs for study abroad on the department's website (www.bates.edu/sociology/).